-If you do not have the space for a full wall, then you could do a “war of the jars,” and have teammates case votes for one of two options instead.
+If you do not have the space for a full wall, then you could do a “war of the jars” and have teammates cast votes for one of two options instead.

 19. Lego Table

-A Lego table is one of the more unique office game room setups, and is likely to be loved by engineers and artists alike.
+A Lego table is one of the more unique setups for your office game room and will likely be loved by engineers and artists alike.
 The surface of these tables is a large Lego baseplate, and employees can build structures and landscapes with bricks.
 Participants can make collaborative structures or can build solo.
-There are many affordable Lego-type tables, however if you have a modest budget than you can DIY by affixing baseplates to an ordinary table.
+There are many affordable Lego-type tables, but if you have a modest budget, then you can DIY by affixing baseplates to an ordinary table.

 20. 3-D Chess